 And if we talk about museums, we must consider the most famous of all: The Louvre, where you can see the Mona Lisa.

 But the Louvre is much more than this painting by Leonardo da Vinci.
 There are also the Wedding at Cana, paintings by Caravaggio, Rembrandt, and many other great artists.

-There are also several famous sculptures, such as the Venus de Milo and the Horses of Marly.
-In addition, they have outstanding works from different parts of the world, including an Egyptian mummy and art from ancient Islam.
+Several famous sculptures, such as the Venus de Milo and the Horses of Marly, are also on display.
+In addition, outstanding works from different parts of the world, including an Egyptian mummy and art from ancient Islam, are also on display.

 Climbing the Eiffel Tower and enjoying the view

 From the moment you enter the elevators with transparent walls, you know you are living in a unique moment.

 So don’t worry so much about the photos; try to focus on the moment and enjoy yourself.

 You will be at the top of Paris, 276 meters above sea level.
 You will see the beauty of its avenues, feel the wind in your face and your heart beating for the excitement of being there… and for the adrenaline of being so high.

 At the top of the Eiffel Tower, you’ll find two levels.
 One indoor and one outdoor.
 From them, you can enjoy the view, whether you go at night or during the day.

 And if you want to celebrate the moment at the bar, you can buy a glass of champagne and toast to fulfill your wish of someday returning to Paris.